hdavid/Spotify-Song-Downloader-PyQt5/README.md

 ### Using it
 1. Enter the Spotify playlist or track link and press Enter.
-2. The application will start scraping the website and downloading the songs to a local folder named
+2. The application will start scraping the website and downloading the songs to a local folder

 #### Note
 while running from command line, it will download the files to : `~/Music/Tracks/'playlist name'`